 It is not illegal to destroy a banknote.
 What's more, we could not think of a reason why you would.
 Even so, the Currency and Banknotes Act of 1928 rule for defacing a banknote by drawing, printing, or stamping on it - makes it illegal.
 The same law make governs the destruction of coinage.

 The aim of the Salmon Act 1986 was to ban the poaching of salmon.
 When it became law, it made it illegal to handle salmon in suspicious circumstances.

 Swans which are wild or unmarked mute swans in open water are the lawful property of the Queen.
 Killing one of these swans would be close to an act of treason and has been since the 12th century.

 The Queen has no rightful claim on tame swans, or any other types of swan for that matter.
 But, you don't want a message from the Queen - right?

 Most employers are cautious on handing out a reference with negative comments.
 Bad references are 'subjective' anyway and a complicated topic to cover in this section.
 But, receiving a bad reference from your employer may constitute character defamation or libel.

 But they would be hesitant about giving a bad one too.
 In fact, they may need to defend themselves in a UK court-of-law if the recipient decides to sue for libel.

 The BBC is a state-based entity providing a national and international media broadcasting services.
 On the whole, the licence fee funds the British Broadcasting Corporation.
-It allows them to offer programs ahead of other commercial and advertising interests.
+The funds allow them to offer programs ahead of other commercial and advertising interests.

 Even though it is a contentious topic, using a television in the UK without a TV licence is punishable by law and a severe fine.

 Everyone in the country should obey the terms of the Protection of Wrecks Order 2003.
 It states that a person must not enter the hull of the Titanic without permission.